jeckman/wpbook/README.txt

 * First push to WP-Plugins Directory

 == To Do ==
-* Use featured_image instead of first image when present
 * Use settings API better / clean up settings (maybe a whole new box for settings in left nav? enabling sub-pages)
-* Convert to new API from Facebook for OAuth based authorization
 * Enable multi-author blogs.
 (Separate FB publish destinations for each author?
 Separate FB app for each author?
 Filter tab view to only show each author's posts?)